ceich/escriva-works-skill/README.md

   * saving state
   * returning responses
 - Query:
-  * extracting content from the works given a set of parameters, returning one of:
+  * extracting content from the works given a set of parameters, returning an object with the following properties:
+    - `result`:
       - a single passage
       - a list of search results
       - an empty set

- In the future the VUI layer may be split into Alexa-specific and generic layers, to add support for other VUIs.
+    - `attributes`: a set of attributes for use by next request
+    - `error`: an error message